kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 - Red wire binds only to red hands
 - Grey/red wire binds to red or grey/red hands

-Only grey, red, and grey/red wires may bind to objects inside ground bubbles.

 When a wire binds to a hand, the hand takes the color of the wire.
 The hand and wire persist until reference goes out of scope.